jorge-ramirez-upm/RepTate/RepTate/docs/source/features.rst

 - Export the figure to PDF, PNG, ...
 - Flexibility to choose symbols and colors for the data
 - Inspection of the experiment and theory data
+- Read data from Excel file (Experimental, CL version)
+- i-Rheo Fourier transform to get G' and G'' from G(t)
+- Zoom with wheel
+- Calculate integral, find peaks (BETA, only in CL version)
+- Save predictions of theory to a Reptate compatible file